 The all-up figure to have a tooth replaced by a dental implant starts at around USD2,000 and can go all the way up to USD5,000.
 For ONE tooth.

 First, dental implant treatment takes a LOT of time!
-Many more appointments are needed than for a normal fixed bridge.
-A lot of this time is taken up by planning, and trying to anticipate potential dental implant problems.
+This is your dentist's time - more appointments are needed than for, say, a normal fixed bridge.
+A lot of this time is taken up before you even have any implant surgery, by planning, and trying to anticipate potential dental implant problems.

 For a closer look at why dental implants cost so much, have a look at the page tooth implant cost.